jp-wright/nfl_betting_market_analysis/README.md

 3. The money line

 #### Interpreting Odds and the Payout
 When a money line or spread is negative for a given team, this means that team is favored to win.
 As such, the payout for that bet is less favorable than for the underdog.
 All odds are given relative to a wager of $100.
 An example is easiest to demonstrate.
-If Team A is the favorite and has odds (money line) of -200, this means you must bet $200 to win (net) $100 (the $200 you originally bet plus $100 in winnings).
-Since Team A is favored this makes sense -- you must risk more money in order to profit since they're expected to win.
+If Team A is the favorite and has odds (money line) of -200, this means you must bet $200 to win (net) $100 (the $200 you originally bet plus $100 in winnings).<sup>[__5__](#fn5)</sup>  Since Team A is favored this makes sense -- you must risk more money in order to profit since they're expected to win.
 Conversely, if Team B is an underdog and has odds of +300, you will win (net) $300 with a wager of only $100.
 Again, Team B is not expected to win, so to entice bettors to take the bet, the reward must be greater than the risk.

 #### The Spread
-The spread, also called the "line", is a measure of how much better Vegas thinks Team A is than Team B.  Vegas sets the spread in the amount of points the favored team is expected to win by.
+The spread, also called the "line", is a measure of how much better Vegas thinks Team A is than Team B.  In other words, it's a handicap.
+Vegas sets the spread in the amount of points the favored team is expected to win by.
 A negative spread indicates a team is favored, positive an underdog.
 For example, a spread of -3.0 means the favored team is expected to win by a field goal (3 points).
 You can bet on either team, the favorite or underdog.
 In order to win a bet on the spread, your team must exceed the spread in your favor.
 So, if you bet on the favorite at -3.0, they must win by _more_ than 3 points for your bet to win.
 If they win by exactly 3 points, the result is called a "push", and all money is returned to bettors, none having been won nor lost.

 Even moderate sports fans are doubtless familiar with the notion of "home field advantage," and we see it borne out in the history of the Vegas NFL spread.
 The peaks in the distribution represent the most common increments of scoring in football: 3 points, 7 points, 10 points, and 13 points.
 Note the aversion to setting the line at 0 points, as this is equivalent to simply picking the winner outright.
 Also note the significant majority of lines are set favoring the home team, offering real evidence of the notion of "home field advantage."